 FACTS: Officers observed the defendant engage in a drug transaction.
-They pulled him over, arrested him, searched his car and found cocaine in the trunk.
-The Supreme Court of circumstances before searching a car under the mobile conveyance exception to the Fourth
+They pulled him over, arrested him, searched his car, and found cocaine in the trunk.
+The Supreme Court of

 Pennsylvania suppressed the cocaine because the officers could have obtained a search warrant before they searched the defendant's car under the Carroll doctrine.